-Our research, like the rest of our programs is distributed across our sites.
-Medical Research covers a diverse range of topics including clinical medicine, vascular biology, anthropology, rural and remote health services, primary care, health professional education and tropical diseases.
-Dental research encompassing biomaterials, implants and the oral health of rural and remote populations.
-Pharmacy, our oldest discipline, includes research on the quality use of medicines and pharmacy practice across the Asia-Pacific.
-We value our research partnerships with health sector, industry and community partners.
+Research is distributed across our sites.
+Medical Research covers a diverse range of topics including clinical medicine, vascular biology, anthropology, rural and remote health and tropical diseases.
+Dental research encompasses biomaterials, implants and oral health in rural and remote populations.
+Pharmacy includes research on the quality use of medicines and pharmacy practice across the Asia-Pacific region.
+We value our research partnerships with the health sector, industry and community partners.